Common Types of Wood Used for Fences in Florida

 Charles Carter

 Wood fences continue to be the most popular choice in residential fencing.
-A wood fence in Southwest Florida will have a less durability and require regular maintenance.
+A wood fence in Florida will have a less durability and require regular maintenance.
 However, wood is still chosen over other materials, like vinyl or composite, due to cost, availability, and natural aesthetic.
 Wood fences offer a natural beauty that has yet to be replaced by synthetic products.
 With that in mind check out your wood options below.

 Cypress